×

 We asked expats how they chose their neighborhood and found a place to live.
 They answered:

 "Finding a place to live in St. George's involves several steps.
 First, you need to determine your budget and what type of accommodation you are looking for.
 This could range from a small apartment to a large house, depending on your needs and financial situation.
 Next, you should research the different neighborhoods in St. George's to find one that suits your lifestyle and preferences.
 Some areas may be closer to the beach, while others may be closer to the city center or have better access to public transportation.
 Once you have a general idea of where you want to live, you can start looking for specific listings.
 There are several online platforms where you can find rental listings, such as Airbnb, Booking.com, and local real estate websites.
 You can also contact local real estate agents who can help you find a place to live.
 They will have a good knowledge of the local market and can help you navigate the process.
 When you find a place that you are interested in, make sure to visit it in person before making a decision.
 This will allow you to check the condition of the property, the neighborhood, and any potential issues that might not be visible in pictures.
 Finally, once you have found a place that you like, you will need to sign a lease or rental agreement.
 Make sure to read this carefully and understand all the terms before signing.
-Remember, finding a place to live can take time, so it's important to start your search well in advance of when you plan to move," explained one expat living in St. George's, Grenada.
+Remember, finding a place to live can take time, so it's important to start your search well in advance of when you plan to move," commented one expat who made the move to St. George's.

 What is a typical expat home or apartment like in St. George's?